tee0402/fincalc/README.md

 # FinCalc 2.0
 FinCalc 2.0 is a financial calculator capable of allowing multiple users to add and subtract money from their own accounts, as well as transfer money to other accounts.

 The easiest way to run this program is to clone this repository to your favorite Java IDE, such as IntelliJ IDEA, and run main.java.
 Otherwise, if you have JDK installed, you should download the src folder from the repository.
 Then open up your command line prompt and cd into the src folder.
-Run `javac Main.java FinCalc.java Accounts.java CurrencyPairs.java` and then run `java Main`.
+Run `javac *` and then run `java Main`.
 The program should run.
 You may get an error with the javac command on Windows, in which case you need to set the path variable using `set path=%path%;C:\Program Files\Java\jdk1.8.0_131\bin` or wherever you have the JDK installed.

 Once the application has started, you will need to login.
 The credentials for the management account are `admin` for the username and `admin` for the password.
 Once logged in, type `help` to see a list of commands.
 Several commands are only accessible by the admin account. `MAINT [currency 1] [currency 2] [conversion rate]` is used to enter in currency conversion data. `ADDUSER [username] [password] [preferred currency]` and `DELUSER [username]` allow the admin to add and delete users. `USERS` is used to see the list of all usernames.
 Other commands are accessible to all accounts, but the admin needs to specify the account to manipulate with an additional `[username]` parameter. `BAL` is used to check the user's account balance. `ADD [currency] [amount]` is used to deposit into a user's own account. `SUB [currency] [amount]` is used to withdraw from a user's own account. `transfer [username] [currency] [amount]` is used to transfer money from a user's own account to another account. `quit` exits the program.